Register now for the 6th Annual Gastroenterology and Hepatology conference!

 We offer one-year programs for advanced training, focusing on highly technical procedures such as EUS and ERCP.
 We have recently enhanced one of our 4th-year training positions to provide both EUS and ERCP training, as well as exposure to other advanced procedures.

-Professional development is a core function of the MUSC Digestive Disease Center, with emphasis placed on the number of actual cases performed under the guidance of our dedicated faculty members.
+Professional development is a core function of MUSC Digestive Health, with emphasis placed on the number of actual cases performed under the guidance of our dedicated faculty members.
 We are committed to, and take immense pride in, developing competent specialists whom are able to create their own centers of learning around the country.